Solving Sudoku puzzles

 optimize!(sudoku_cp)

-Output the status of the solver's result:
+Display the status of the solver result:

-status = termination_status(sudoku_cp)
+game_status = termination_status(sudoku_cp)

-println("Статус: ", status)
+println("Статус: ", game_status)

-if status == MOI.OPTIMAL || status == MOI.FEASIBLE_POINT
+if game_status == MOI.OPTIMAL || game_status == MOI.FEASIBLE_POINT

 println("Оптимальное решение найдено")